Hailee Steinfeld: 2007–2015: Breakthrough and critical recognition

-Steinfeld began acting at the age of 10; she appeared in several short films, including playing the role of Talia Alden in the award-winning She's a Fox.
+Steinfeld began acting at age 10; she appeared in several short films, including playing the role of Talia Alden in the award-winning She's a Fox.
 Steinfeld was chosen for the role of Mattie Ross in True Grit when she was 13.
 The film was released internationally in December 2010; Richard Corliss of Time magazine called her performance one of the Top 10 of 2010, and wrote that Steinfeld "delivers the orotund dialogue as if it were the easiest vernacular, stares down bad guys, wins hearts.
 That's a true gift".
 Reviews from Roger Ebert, the Los Angeles Times, and Rolling Stone were also complimentary.
 The role earned Steinfeld a nomination at the 83rd Academy Awards for an Academy Award for Best Supporting Actress; it went to Melissa Leo.
 In May 2011, five months after True Grit was released, she was chosen to be the new face of Italian designer brand Miu Miu.

 In 2011, Steinfeld was cast at age 14 to play Juliet in a 2013 adaptation of Romeo and Juliet.
 The role was originally intended for a 22-year-old actress; there was concern about nudity in the film, but its director explained that when Steinfeld was cast, the script was changed to make it age-appropriate.
 The film was released in October 2013 to poor reviews in the United States and internationally.
 Steinfeld starred as Petra Arkanian in Ender's Game, a science-fiction action-adventure film based on the book by Orson Scott Card.
 The film was released on November 1, 2013.

 Steinfeld played Violet, one of the leads in the romance-drama Begin Again.
 The film was given a limited release in the United States on June 27, 2014, grossing $134,064 on its opening weekend; it opened in wide release on July 11.
 It was re-released by The Weinstein Company on August 29.
 Paramount Pictures closed a deal in 2011 for the screen rights to the Cat Patrick novel Forgotten and announced that she would play London Lane in a project yet to be filmed as of 2015.
 In 2014, Steinfeld was announced to star as Min Green in a screen adaptation of Daniel Handler's romantic-comedy book Why We Broke Up, but as of 2022, the film had not gone into production.